 How to identify

-a Cerulean Warbler
+a Cerulean Warbler in the field?

 Unmistakable with their contrasting light-blue back and stark-white underparts, black streaks on the back and flanks and dark necklace.

 The wings are darker with blue edging to the primaries and two white wing bars.

 Their facial pattern can vary with some individuals showing a strong white supercilium or broad, black streaks on either side of the crown.

 The bill on adults is completely black.

 Olive-green backs with no streaking, but some individuals can have slightly blue-green rump and forehead.

 Underparts are whitish with varying amounts of yellow tinge with the undertail coverts remaining white.

 The streaking on their flanks tends to be olive and very faint.